 BARRIO COLLECTIVE COFFEE

-One of our favourite coffee haunts in Canberra, Barrio is the epitome of coffee culture in Canberra.
+One of our favourite coffee haunts in Canberra, Barrio is the epitome of coffee culture in Canberra and it’s on one of Canberra’s most popular streets.
 They offer a short and sweet food menu as well as coffee that’s worth doubling/tripling up on.
 Starting your day here is starting your day right.

 THINGS TO DO